Neutrinoless double-beta decay and lepton flavor violation in discrete flavor symmetric left-right symmetric model

-\item For total contribution considering new physics contribution from heavy neutrino for type-II(NH/IH) dominance case shows results within the recent experimental bound for lightest mass varying from (0.0001-0.1) eV . \item In case of Half life of the NDBD proces, for type-I(NH/IH) and type-II(NH/IH) dominanT case light neutrino mass in the range (0.0001-0.1)eV shows results within the experimental bound.
-Variation of half life of NDBD process with lightest neutrino mass is shown in Fig(\ref{fig30}) \item Scalar triplet contribution for type-I(NH/IH) dominance are found to be $10^{-2}$eV and $10^{-3}$eV in the light neutrino mass range (0.0001-0.1)eV. \item Scalar triplet contribution for typeII(NH/IH) dominance are found to be $10^{-3}$eV and $10^{-2}$eV in the light neutrino mass range (0.0001-0.1)eV . \item We have aslo checked the consistancy of the model by investigating different LFV processes such as $\mu \rightarrow e\gamma$ and $\mu \rightarrow 3e$.
-We have shown Variation of branching ratios of these prrocesses with respect to lightest neutrino mass for both type-I and type-II dominant case considering NH and IH in Fig(\ref{fig79}) and Fig(\ref{fig78}) respectively.
-From these plots it can be infered that type-I dominant case shows results which are more consistant with the experimental bounds. \end{itemize}
+\item For total contribution considering new physics contribution from heavy neutrino for type-II(NH/IH) dominance case shows results within the recent experimental bound for lightest mass varying from (0.0001-0.1) eV. \item Half-life of the NDBD process, for type-I(NH/IH) and type-II(NH/IH) dominant case light neutrino mass in the range (0.0001-0.1)eV, and shows results within the experimental bound.
+Variation of the half-life of NDBD process with the lightest neutrino mass is shown in Fig(\ref{fig30}) \item Scalar triplet contribution for type-I(NH/IH) dominance are found to be $10^{-2}$eV and $10^{-3}$eV in the light neutrino mass range (0.0001-0.1)eV. \item Scalar triplet contribution for type-II(NH/IH) dominance are found to be $10^{-3}$eV and $10^{-2}$eV in the light neutrino mass range (0.0001-0.1)eV . \item We have also checked the consistency of the model by investigating different LFV processes such as $\mu \rightarrow e\gamma$ and $\mu \rightarrow 3e$.
+We have shown Variation of branching ratios of these processes with the lightest neutrino mass for both type-I and type-II dominant cases considering NH and IH in Fig(\ref{fig79}) and Fig(\ref{fig78}) respectively.
+From these plots, it can be inferred that the type-I dominant case shows results that are more consistent with the experimental bounds. \end{itemize}